-- 6.22.
-There is therefore an opportunity to improve and promote sustainability in the neighbourhood area by: - following basic passive environmental design in a fabric first approach; - integrating renewable energy systems into new development, including existing and new public buildings; - reducing water consumption through grey water systems; - promoting sustainable forms of transport through priority systems for pedestrians and cyclists; - supporting community energy schemes.
+- the Housing Standards Review which corresponds with Code Level 4 in relation to water efficiency. - 6.24.
+In summary, there is therefore an opportunity to improve and promote sustainability in the neighbourhood area by: - following basic passive environmental design including utilising efficient and insulative materials; - integrating renewable energy systems into new development, including existing and new public buildings; - reducing water consumption including through grey water systems; - promoting sustainable forms of transport through priority systems for pedestrians and cyclists; - supporting community energy schemes.